 Learn more about our 1-day trainings in this brief video!

 The science of treating tobacco dependence has progressed dramatically over the last decade.
 There are now highly effective treatments that most medical professionals do not yet use.

-This series of 1-day CME programs offers advanced training for physicians, physician assistants, nurses, nurse practitioners, pharmacists, and behavioral health providers who work with tobacco use treatment through a combination of online, self-paced video modules and interactive, virtual sessions with our course faculty.
+Our 1-day CE programs offers advanced training for physicians, physician assistants, nurses, nurse practitioners, pharmacists, and behavioral health providers who work with tobacco use treatment through a combination of online, self-paced video modules and interactive, virtual sessions with our course faculty.